apollographql/apollo-link/docs/source/links/state.md

 <h2 id="cache-api">Cache API</h2>

-The [Apollo cache API](docs/react/features/caching.html) has several other methods to assist you with updating & retrieving data.
+The [Apollo cache API](docs/react/features/caching.html) has several other methods to assist you with updating and retrieving data.
 Here are some common use cases where it's best to use the DataProxy methods instead of `cache.writeData`.

-<h3 id="write-query">writeQuery & readQuery</h3>
+<h3 id="write-query">writeQuery and readQuery</h3>

 Sometimes, the data you're writing to the cache depends on data that's already in the cache; for example, you're adding an item to a list or setting a property